Magnetic resonance imaging (MRI)

 Common uses of an MRI

 An MRI is often used to:

 - Look at the heart, brain, liver, pancreas, reproductive organs, and other soft tissues

 - Look for tumors and find many forms of cancer

 What to expect during your child’s MRI scan

 When it is time for the scan, the nurse or technologist will take your child to the room where the MRI scanner is kept.

-The MRI scanner uses a magnet, so you and your child will need to take off any metal that you are wearing, such as belts, jewelry, earrings and watches.
+The MRI scanner uses a magnet, so your child will need to take off any metal that he/she is wearing, such as belts, jewelry, earrings and watches.
 Most braces and fillings in teeth will not be a problem.

 Your child will lie down on a special table in the scanning room.
 Your child must lie very still during the scan.
 If it is hard for your child to hold still, the nurse may need to sedate your child (give your child medicine to make him or her sleepy).

 When your child is comfortable, the table will move slowly into the MRI scanner.
 The scanner is noisy, however, your child will not feel anything unusual during the scan.
 The technologist and nurse will use a TV camera to watch your child and a microphone to talk to your child.
 The test should take between 30 and 90 minutes.